Sky Component

 Introduction#

 The sky component analysis measures the ratio of direct illuminance from a sky between a point on an unobstructed horizontal surface and an analysis point.
 It can be run with different sky types but most common is the CIE Overcast sky.
-The analysis is called Vertical Sky Component (VSC) when run with an analysis point sampled on a vertical surface using the CIE Overcast sky.
+The analysis is called Vertical Sky Component (VSC) when run with an analysis point sampled on a vertical surface using the CIE Standard Overcast sky.

 The sky component can be measured on windows in the facade of a building in order to determine the potential of using daylight to light its interior.